 If all the features in your layer exhibit similar characteristics or cannot easily be placed into nominal or ordinal categories, you may not need to worry about templates.
 For example, if you're digitizing polygon boundaries of uniquely named study areas, templates may not be necessary.
 However, if each study area will be placed in a priority category, then templates may be useful.

-You can define feature templates in ArcGIS Pro, ArcMap, or Map Viewer.
+You can define feature templates in ArcGIS Pro or Map Viewer Classic (formerly known as Map Viewer).

 Create feature templates in ArcGIS Pro